Return

 Older adults may experience changes in their bodies due to health conditions, lifestyle, and other factors, but this shouldn’t stop them from exercising.

 There are several safe and effective exercises for older adults to practice to remain fit and active.
-Physical activities should be a part of our older loved ones’ daily routines, as they provide health and social benefits.
+Physical activities should be a part of their daily routines, as they provide health and social benefits.

-At Seasons Retirement, we encourage our residents to practice healthy and safe exercising to assist in leading fun and active lifestyles.
+At Seasons Retirement Communities, we encourage our residents to practice healthy and safe exercising to assist in leading fun and active lifestyles.

 1. Mood Improvement